This guide explains the differences between the v1 and v2 API versions and how to change your v1 application to support v2.

 In the v2 API, targets can be other types of objects in Google Drive.
 For

-example, changes to a Team Drive have a target type of
+example, changes to a drive have a target type of

-folder of the Team Drive is still returned (as a
+folder of a shared drive is still returned (as a

 DriveItem in the

-root field), but it is no longer the immediate target of the activity.
+root field), but it is not the immediate target of the activity.
 A

 similar concept applies to a